Pranshul-Thakur/Sorting-Algo/README.md

 # Sorting Algorithms
-Collection of all the sorting Algorithms in Python ( In Progress )
+Collection of all the sorting Algorithms in Python

 -Bubble Sort